What is the git stash command?

-Git stash is a built-in command with the distributed Version control tool in Git that locally stores all the most recent changes in a workspace and resets the state of the workspace to the prior commit state.
+Git stash is a built-in command that stores, or stashes, changes in the software development tool Git that aren't yet ready to be committed.
+When a developer runs the git stash command, Git stores all the changes in a stash and resets the state of the workspace to its prior commit state.

 Git stash vs. commit

-The git commit and git stash commands are similar in that both take a snapshot of modified files in the git working tree and store that snapshot for future reference.
-The key differences between the two are as follows:
+The git stash and git commit commands are similar in that both take a snapshot of modified files in the git working tree and store that snapshot for future reference.
+The following shows the key differences between the two commands:

 - A commit is part of the public git history; a stash is stored locally.